Fountain Pen Nib Customizations

 Left Oblique

-Providing a different writing experience is the also very popular customization to Left Oblique.
-Commonly used for signatures and correspondence, this customization provides broad diagonal strokes and narrow cross-strokes, and like a cursive italic, is more position-sensitive and demanding than a stub.
-The "Left" in Left Oblique refers to the cut of the nib itself, and does not refer to the handedness of the end user.
+Commonly used for signatures and correspondence, the Left Oblique customization provides broad diagonal strokes and narrow cross-strokes, and like a cursive italic, is more position-sensitive and demanding than a stub.
+The whole pen must be rotated to the left in order to write smoothly, without skipping.
+The "Left" in Left Oblique refers to the cut of the nib itself, and does not refer to the handedness of the writer.

 (uncommon)